Shreya-Lakhera/Heart-disease-prediction-model/README.md

 13. thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
 The names and social security numbers of the patients were recently removed from the database, replaced with dummy values.

+(The dataset is taken from kaggle and can be found https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset/)

 It is integer valued 0 = no disease and 1 = disease.